 Industrial Modularization has been proven on a global basis to reduce cost and provide cost and schedule certainty.
 Other benefits include reduced key material quantities, improved safety and quality and reduced labour risk.
 The objective of industrial modularization is to move site labour offsite to a controlled environment.
 This is achieved by locating the piping, electrical, instrumentation and controls on to modules (blocks) that are contained within an approved transportation size.

 The objective of this training workshop is to review the modular fabrication, assembly, construction and commissioning and start-up (CS&U) requirements and methods.
 The approaches introduced in this workshop will complement and enhance the Construction Industry Institute (CII) best practice for industrial modularization.
-We will review the fabrication, assembly, construction, and commissioning considerations that are required for modular executions and designs.
+We will review the fabrication, assembly and site construction considerations that are required for modular executions and designs.
 This training workshop is intended to be interactive.

 Participants of this workshop should leave with an understanding of the following:

 - What is fabricability and how to incorporate into modular designs?

 - What are the differences in modular construction compared to traditional stick-built executions?

 - What are the key site construction requirements for modular designs?

 - Modular fabricability requirements

 - Modular construction differences compared to traditional stick-built executions

 - Attended the OT-200 Introduction to Industrial Modularization Course and the OT-201 Project Execution Requirements for Modular Projects Course or have a general understanding of Industrial Modularization and the execution differences